Federal Direct PLUS Loan for Graduate Students

 - Apply for the total amount needed for the entire academic year

-- 50 percent of loan will be disbursed in August and 50 percent in January
+- 50% of loan will be disbursed in August and 50% in January

 - Repayment would begin after January disbursement, unless the option to defer while enrolled in school has been selected

-- Remember to account for the 4.272 percent loan fee in determining your loan amount.
+- Remember to account for the 4.248% loan fee in determining your loan amount.

-All first time GradPLUS loan borrowers are required to complete the federally-required GradPLUS Entrance Counseling. before the funds to disburse to your student account.
+All first time GradPLUS loan borrowers are required to complete the federally-required GradPLUS Entrance Counseling, before the funds will disburse to your student account.